WinterAxis/ESV-MD-Bible/The_Bible_esv/10_2_Samuel/2_Sam_6.md

 I will make myself yet more contemptible than this, and I will be abased in your eyes.
 But by the female servants of whom you have spoken, by them I shall be held in honor."

 ###### 23
-And Michal the daughter of Saul had no child to the day of her death. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Michal the daughter of Saul had no child to the day of her death.

 ***